 The four main types of thyroid cancer are:

 Papillary – The most common type of thyroid cancer, this condition affects approximately three times more women than men and is usually diagnosed in patients between the ages of 30 and 50.
 While it can potentially invade other tissues, the cancer is usually not aggressive and typically does not spread beyond the neck.
-Papillary thyroid cancer is a form of well-differentiated thyroid cancer, which tends to grow and spread more slowly that undifferentiated cancer cells.
+Papillary thyroid cancer is a form of well-differentiated thyroid cancer, which tends to grow and spread more slowly than undifferentiated cancer cells.

 Follicular – Another type of well-differentiated thyroid cancer, this condition is less common, representing about 10 to 15 percent of all cases.
 Like papillary thyroid cancer, follicular thyroid cancer affects approximately three times more women than men.
 The condition is seen most often in patients between the ages of 40 and 60.
 The cancer cells can potentially invade the blood vessels and travel to the bones or distant organs like the lungs.
 Hürthle cell thyroid cancer is a rare variant of follicular thyroid cancer.

 Medullary – This type of thyroid cancer encompasses about 5 to 10 percent of all cases.
 The condition is often diagnosed in patients between the ages of 40 and 50, and women and men are affected equally.
 Scientists believe that medullary thyroid cancer may have a genetic component.
 It develops in the parafollicular cells that produce calcitonin, which regulates the body’s calcium and phosphate levels and promotes bone health.